 Forensic Science is an interdisciplinary program combining courses from criminal justice, biology, chemistry, anthropology, and clinical lab sciences.
 In addition to their scientific training, forensic scientists must also have strong communication skills in order to explain and justify their results in written reports and oral presentations to police, attorneys, judges and juries.

-All three of the forensics certificates - forensic science, forensic toxicology, and death investigation - are jointly offered by the College of Letters & Science, the College of Health Sciences, and the Helen Bader School of Social Welfare.
+All three of the forensics certificates - forensic science, forensic toxicology, and death investigation - are jointly offered by the College of Letters & Science, the College of Health Professions and Sciences, and the College of Community Engagement and Professions.

 Upcoming Courses Offered